-No. and year of Act Short title of Act Extent of repeal or amendments Act No. 16 of 2013 Spatial Planning and Land Use Management Act, 2013 1.
-The amendment of section 1- (a) by the insertion after the definition of "body" of the following definition: 1( portion of an external engineering service which is intended to ensure delivery of mu- nicipal engineering services for the benefit of multiple users or the community as a whole, whether existing or to be provided as a result of development in terms of a mu- 1: nicipal spatial development framework."; and (b) by the insertion after the definition of "land use scheme" of the following definition: ""link engineering services' means the 2 capital infrastructure assets associated with that portion of an external engineering ser- vice, which links an internal engineering service to the applicable bulk engineering services."
-2 2.
-The amendment of section 49- (a) by the substitution for subsection (2) of the following subsection: "(2) A municipality is responsible for the provision of external engineering services: 3 Provided that link engineering services are installed by an applicant and that the mu- nicipality may require that such services are installed to provide a greater capacity than the land development itself needs, subject to 3 the municipality reimbursing the applicant accordingly, unless the applicant waives his or her claim to reimbursement or the value of installing the additional capacity is set off against the applicable development charges 4 liability."; and (b) by the addition of the following subsection: "(6) A municipality may agree to contribute towards the cost of link engineering services, where the applicant's provision of United engineering the ministering of the ministering services where the applicant's provision of the leaves of the ministering of the ministering services and the ministering services and 4 link engineering service that meet the mini- mum standards of the municipality shall result in capacity that exceeds the require- ments of the land development itself: Pro- vided that the maximum contribution of the municipality does not exceed the amount 5 which represents the difference between the cost associated with meeting the minimum standard and the cost of the actual require- ments of the land development in ques- tion.".
-5 3.
-The amendment of Schedule 1- (a) by the substitution in paragraph (y) for the words preceding subparagraph (i) of the following words: 6 "regulate the provision of municipal engineering services [and the imposition of development charges], including-"; and (b) by the deletion in paragraph (y) of subparagraphs (iv) and (vi).
-6
+(Section)II () ) 1 - No. and year of Act Short title of Act Extent of repeal or amendments 5 Act No. 16 of 2013 Spatial Planning and Land Use Management Act, 2013 1.
+The amendment of section 1- (a) by the insertion after the definition of "body" of the following definition: "'bulk engineering services' means capital infrastructure assets associated with that 10 portion of an external engineering service which is intended to ensure delivery of municipal engineering services for the benefit of multiple users or the community as a whole, whether existing or to be provided as a result of development in terms of a municipal engineering of the service which is a result of development in terms of a municipal engineering service.
+15 nicipal spatial development framework."; and (b) by the insertion after the definition of "land use scheme" of the following definition: 20 "'link engineering services' means the capital infrastructure assets associated with that portion of an external engineering service, which links an internal engineering service to the applicable bulk engineering services."
+25 2.
+The amendment of section 49- (a) by the substitution for subsection (2) of the following subsection: "(2) A municipality is responsible for the 30 provision of external engineering services: Provided that link engineering services are installed by an applicant and that the mu- nicipality may require that such services are installed to provide a greater capacity than 35 the land development itself needs, subject to the municipality reimbursing the applicant accordingly, unless the applicant waives his or her claim to reimbursement or the value of installing the additional capacity is set off against the applicable development charges 40 liability."; and (b) by the addition of the following subsection: "(6) A municipality may agree to contribute towards the cost of link engineering services, where the applicant's provision of 45 link engineering service that meet the mini- mum standards of the municipality shall result in capacity that exceeds the require- ments of the land development itself: Pro- vided that the maximum contribution of the 50 municipality does not exceed the amount which represents the difference between the cost associated with meeting the minimum standard and the cost of the actual requirements of the land development in question.".
+55 3.
+The amendment of Schedule 1- (a) by the substitution in paragraph (y) for the words preceding subparagraph (i) of the following words: 60 "regulate the provision of municipal engineering services [and the imposition of development charges], including-"; and (b) by the deletion in paragraph (y) of subparagraphs (iv) and (vi).
+65